 Additionally, freelance work can be done remotely and you do not need to go to an office.
 This is great for students who study abroad and may not have a car or a license.

 Tutoring is a great option for you if you like working with kids or teaching.
-You can offer personalised tutoring services for highschool students, especially students who are starting to apply to colleges.
+You can offer personalized tutoring services for high school students, especially students who are starting to apply to colleges.
 These students can benefit from your experience with college applications and admissions.
 You can offer them both education and mentorship.